Ruperto Santos: 2010–2023: Bishop of Balanga

-Pope Benedict XVI named Santos as fourth Bishop of Balanga on April 1, 2010, a Holy Week, Maundy Thursday, and Holy Triduum of that year.
-He continued to serve as rector of Pontificio Collegio Filippino and priest of the Archdiocese of Manila until his installation into office as the diocese's bishop on July 8, 2010, ending the 8-month-and-3-days sede vacante period or vacancy of office from a day after his predecessor Socrates Villegas became Archbishop of Lingayen-Dagupan in Pangasinan on November 5, 2009 to July 2010 under diocesan administrator Victor Ocampo.
+Pope Benedict XVI named Santos as fourth Bishop of Balanga on April 1, 2010, a Holy Week, Maundy Thursday, and Holy Triduum of that year, making him the first bishop in the Philippines to start the overall bishop tenure in the 2010s decade.
+He continued to serve as rector of Pontificio Collegio Filippino and priest of the Archdiocese of Manila until his installation into office as the diocese's bishop on July 8, 2010, ending the 8-month-and-3-days sede vacante period or vacancy of office from a day after his predecessor Socrates Villegas became Archbishop of Lingayen-Dagupan in Pangasinan on November 5, 2009, to July 2010 under diocesan administrator Victor Ocampo.

 The preparation for Santos' assumption into office were made from July 5 to 8, 2010, the last four days of sede vacante period, which involved placing his coat of arms at the cathedra and floor of Balanga Cathedral, and modification of the cathedra.
-His installation ceremony on July 8, 2010 was presided by the then-Apostolic Nuncio to the Philippines Edward Joseph Adams and Archbishop of San Fernando, Pampanga Paciano Aniceto.
+His installation ceremony on July 8, 2010, was presided by the then-Apostolic Nuncio to the Philippines Edward Joseph Adams and Archbishop of San Fernando, Pampanga Paciano Aniceto.
 Also present in the installation are Bishop of Malolos Jose Francisco Oliveros having jurisdiction over Valenzuela and Santos' home province Bulacan, Santos' predecessors Honesto Ongtioco (also the former priest of Archdiocese of San Fernando during Paciano's (installation ceremony's main presider) tenure from January 31, 1989, to June 18, 1998, and future sede vacante apostolic administrator of Malolos from May 11, 2018, to August 21, 2019) and Socrates Villegas, and outgoing administrator Victor Ocampo.

-Santos decreed the creation and addition of five parishes, four more diocesan shrines (only Orani Church was the only diocesan shrine in the entire Diocese of Balanga by the time he was appointed as the diocese's fourth bishop on April 1, 2010 and assumed office three months later on July 8), and one minor basilica, national shrine and chapel were created during his tenure as bishop of the diocese, with Residencia Sacerdotal, Retirement Home for Priests (Our Lady of Guadalupe Chapel) in Taglesville, Balanga started construction on late 2010 months after he assumed office on July 8 of that year and finished in 2011.
+Santos decreed the creation and addition of five parishes, four more diocesan shrines (only Orani Church was the only diocesan shrine in the entire Diocese of Balanga by the time he was appointed as the diocese's fourth bishop on April 1, 2010, and assumed office three months later on July 8), and one minor basilica, national shrine and chapel were created during his tenure as bishop of the diocese, with Residencia Sacerdotal, Retirement Home for Priests (Our Lady of Guadalupe Chapel) in Taglesville, Balanga started construction on late 2010 months after he assumed office on July 8 of that year and finished in 2011.
 He also designated old churches in Hermosa, Orani, Samal, Abucay, Balanga City, Pilar and Orion as seven pilgrim churches that thousands of pilgrims from other provinces visit, especially during the Lenten season.